Telefonica faces opposition to Telecom Italia plans

 Left-wing politician Matteo Colaninno said the Democratic Party to which Letta belongs believed "vital national interests" affecting jobs and infrastructure were at stake after the Telefonica deal.

-(Additional reporting by Stefano Rebaudo, with Giuseppe Fonte in Rome and Robert Hetz in Madrid; Editing by Lisa Jucca, Mark Potter and Richard Chang)
+(Additional reporting by Stefano Rebaudo, with Giuseppe Fonte in Rome and Robert Hetz in Madrid; Editing by Lisa Jucca and Mark Potter)